What is Sensitive Data Governance?

 - Endpoints such as laptops, desktops, iOS and Android devices

 - OneDrive from Microsoft 365 services

-- Emails that are backed up from Gmail, MAPI, and Exchange Online
+- Emails that are backed up from Gmail and Exchange Online

 - Provides the ability to define sensitive data and scan user data for compliance violations or risks of violations.

 - Allows you to locate end-user data that has violated a compliance policy.

 - Lets you generate a non-compliance report and view the visual representation to indicate adherence to compliance regulations in your company.
 For more information, see Non-Compliant File Report and Non-Compliant Email Report.

 - inSync scans the data for violations once a day and reports violations on the latest version of a file or email .

 - Sensitive Data Governance does not check for violations in unattached PST files, calendar events, and contacts data that are backed up from Exchange Online and Gmail.

 - Sensitive Data Governance scans the following archive file types: *.zip, *.tar, *.tar.gz, *.tar.bz2.
 However, you must enable scanning of archive files from Compliance Settings.
 For more information, see Modify Compliance Settings.